 Gareth Brynmor John in the 2013 winner of the Kathleen Ferrier Award.
 He studied at St John’s College, Cambridge and the Royal Academy of Music where, in his final year, he won the Royal Academy of Music Patrons’ Award.
-He recently studied at the National Opera Studio where he was supported by the Royal Opera House, Richard Carne Trust and Chris Ball.
+He then studied at the National Opera Studio where he was supported by the Royal Opera House.

-He will make his debut with Welsh National Opera singing Schaunard (La Bohème) in Spring 2017.
+He made his Welsh National Opera début in Spring 2017 singing Schaunard (La Bohème), and has gone on to sing the title role in Eugene Onegin, Masetto (Don Giovanni), Robert (Les Vepres Sicilliennes), Papageno, and Sharpless, all for WNO.
 With the Royal Academy Opera, his roles included Eugene Onegin, Claudio (Béatrice et Bénédict) under Sir Colin Davis, The Ferryman (Curlew River), Sprecher (Die Zauberflöte), and Sir Thomas Bertram (Mansfield Park, Jonathan Dove).
-Other roles include Papageno (The Magic Flute), Sid (Albert Herring), Theseus (A Midsummer Night’s Dream) for Shadwell Opera, Il Conte (Le nozze di Figaro) for the Amersham Festival, Gendarme (Les Mamelles de Tirésias), and Hymen and Sleep (Fairy Queen).
+Other roles include Papageno (The Magic Flute), Sid (Albert Herring), Theseus (A Midsummer Night’s Dream) for Shadwell Opera, and Il Conte (Le nozze di Figaro) for the Amersham Festival.
 He created Carl in Gervasoni’s “Limbus Limbo” which premièred at the Strasbourg Festival Musica and at Opéra Comique in Paris.
 He has performed Sharpless (Madama Butterfly) for Bury Court Opera and at the Anghiari Festival in Tuscany, Pallante (Agrippina) for Iford Arts Opera, Servilio (Lucio Papirio Dittatore by Caldara) at the Buxton Festival, and Edoardo in Donizetti’s The Siege of Calais for English Touring Opera.
 He recently performed Ishmeron (The Indian Queen) for Opéra de Lille under Emmanuelle Haïm.
 The production returns next Spring with performances at Opera de Caen, Opera de Luxembourg and Antwerp Opera.